ankur-lakhmara/Password-Generator-App-Using-react/README.md

 1. Clone the project
 2. In CLI write `npm install`
 3. In CLI write `npm start`
+4. Now App will open in your browser automatically. if not then enter `http://localhost:3000/` in your browser.
+5. Now you will saw app like this 👇👇👇👇

 ### An Awesome Password Generator App
 To learn React and Java please mail me `developerport.co@gmail.com`